MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 >   To benefit from the enhanced security features including security alerts for individual servers and Arc VMs, enable Defender for Servers on your Azure Stack HCI cluster nodes and Azure Arc VMs.
 >
 >   - Use [Defender for Cloud](/azure-stack/hci/manage/manage-security-with-defender-for-cloud) to measure the security posture of Azure Stack HCI nodes and workloads, providing a single pane of glass experience to help manage security compliance.
->   - Use [Microsoft Defender for Servers](/azure/defender-for-cloud/tutorial-enable-servers-plan) to monitor the hosted virtual machines for threats and misconfigurations.
+>   - Use [Microsoft Defender for Servers](/azure/defender-for-cloud/tutorial-enable-servers-plan) to monitor the hosted VMs for threats and misconfigurations.
 There are options on Azure Stack HCI nodes to provide endpoint detection and response (EDR) capabilities.
 >
 >   - Consider aggregating security and threat intelligence data from all sources into a centralized security information and event management (SIEM) solution, such as [Azure Sentinel](/azure/sentinel/overview).
 >